Levike34/Levike34/README.md

 -Hello, I am Levi Meadows and I am a Blockchain developer.
 I have been working with Solidity to build real-world applications in DeFi and NFTs.
-I build all of my applications from start to finish (Full-Stack) using the Solidity + Truffle + Web3 + React framework.
+I build all of my applications from start to finish (Full-Stack) using the Solidity + Truffle + Web3 + React framework, and I am also working in Substrate and Solana applications.

-I have built:

-Decentralized Exchanges (DEX):
-clearchainlife.com/clearswap
-poseidos.net/tokenswap

-ICO with Vesting: clearchainlife.com/purchase

-Staking + Yield Farming: poseidos.net/underworld

-ArchAngel Staking front-end (Web3) - Gabriel staking.
-PROFIT token staking.

-NFT Market Place Airdrop: poseidos.net/gumdrop

-I am confident in my skills in Solidity.
-With Solidity being a Turing-complete language, I am sure that I can build any blockchain application I can imagine.
+Currently I am working on a Metaverse-blockchain (VRMETA) and an Insurance Blockchain (CCLC) using Substrate and ink!.
+Alongside these projects, I am writing the in-game economy smart contracts for Pixelland (Binance), Star Alliance(Solana), and Rule the Saga(AVAX).

+All of these games will be adapted to VRMETA.

 -
 - 📫 How to reach me: